-Telogen Effluvium is a common form of hair loss which happens when a bigger percentage of your hair follicles than normal, go into the resting phase and stay there which means old hair is shedding without new coming in as fast as usual.
+Telogen Effluvium is a common form of hair loss which happens when a larger than normal percentage of your hair follicles go into the resting phase and stay there – meaning old hair is shedding without new coming in as fast as usual.
 To understand the condition, you’ll first need some basic understanding of the hair growth cycle.

 Normally about 80-90% of your hair follicles are in the Anagen Phase.
 Telogen Effluvium happens when this number drops and more hair follicles go into – and stay longer in – the Telogen Phase, where no new hair starts to grow from the resting follicles.
 This leads to the condition known as Telogen Effluvium, which is characterized by noticeable hair loss.